nathanjhood/UBento/README.md

 > wsl --distro ubento --system --user root

 # The above should have you logged in as a root user with a red-colored prompt for the below;
-$ yum update -n
+$ no | yum update
 $ yum install sudo
 $ sudo passwd WSLg
-# create and confirm a desired password for user WSLg, can be anything...
+# create and confirm a desired password for user 'wslg', can be anything...
 I've no idea what the default is set to!
-$ usermod --group=adm,dialout,cdrom,floppy,tape,sudo,audio,dip,video WSLg
+$ usermod --group=adm,dialout,cdrom,floppy,tape,sudo,audio,dip,video wslg
-$ login WSLg
+$ login wslg
-# Enter the password you had just created to log in as user 'WSLg' - you should now have a green-colored prompt;
+# Enter the password you had just created to log in as user 'wslg' - you should now have a green-colored prompt;
 $ sudo yum update
 $ sudo yum upgrade -y
 $ sudo yum install nano vim